Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: Collective Knowledge Playground

 \section{Collective Knowledge Playground}

-I am developing a platform called Collective Knowledge Playground (\href{https://access.cKnowledge.org}{access.cKnowledge.org}) to share automation recipes (CM scripts or ResearchOps)~\cite{cm_scripts} including benchmarking, optimization and co-design pipelines for AI~\cite{cknowledge_howtorun}, continuously test and stabilize them across diverse models, datasets, software and hardware, and collect statistics about the behavior of AI systems as a collaborative effort between academia and industry~\cite{cknowledge_experiments} as conceptually shown in Figure~\ref{fig:ck-playground}.
+I am currently developing a platform called Collective Knowledge Playground (\href{https://access.cKnowledge.org}{access.cKnowledge.org}) to share and reuse CM scripts~\cite{cm_scripts} including automations to benchmark, optimize and co-design AI systems~\cite{cknowledge_howtorun}.
+The platform aims to continuously test and stabilize these recipes across diverse models, datasets, software, and hardware, while collecting statistics about the behavior of AI systems.
+This is a collaborative effort between academia and industry~\cite{cknowledge_experiments}, as conceptually illustrated in Figure~\ref{fig:ck-playground}.

-My goal is to distribute the costly, lengthy and repetitive process of co-designing faster, cheaper and more energy-efficient computer systems for AI, ML and other emerging workloads across many users and use all collected knowledge to model their behavior and predict the most profitable configurations and optimizations.
+My goal is to distribute the costly, lengthy, and repetitive process of co-designing faster, cheaper, and more energy-efficient computer systems for AI, ML, and other emerging workloads across many users.
+By leveraging all the collected knowledge, we aim to model the behavior of these systems and predict the most optimal configurations and optimizations.

-For example, we have collected various historical data from many MLPerf benchmarks at the CK Playground in the CM format~\cite{cknowledge_experiments,mlperf_explorer} to make it easier for everyone to visualize it, add derived metrics such as energy-efficiency and costs~\cite{cknowledge_experiment_power_efficiency_example}, share optimization and reproducibility reports~\cite{ck_playground_reproducibility_report_nvidia_orin} and train models to predict designs and suggest CM commands~\cite{ck_playground_llm_assistant}.
+For example, we have collected various historical data from many MLPerf benchmarks at the CK Playground in the CM format~\cite{cknowledge_experiments}.
+This makes it easier for everyone to visualize the data, add derived metrics such as energy efficiency and costs~\cite{cknowledge_experiment_power_efficiency_example}, share optimization and reproducibility reports~\cite{ck_playground_reproducibility_report_nvidia_orin}, and train models to predict designs and suggest CM commands~\cite{ck_playground_llm_assistant}.

-Furthermore, one of my long-term goals for Collective Knowledge and Collective Mind is to help students co-design efficient software and hardware for AI and any other emerging workload in close collaboration with industry while solving the real world problems and acquiring portable skills even if all components are changing all the time.
+Furthermore, one of my long-term goals for Collective Knowledge and Collective Mind is to help students co-design efficient software and hardware for AI and any other emerging workload in close collaboration with industry while solving the real world problems and acquiring portable skills, even as all components evolve continuously.